nclsjstnn/arm-icecast/README.md

-# ARM-ICECAST
+# arm-icecast

-The streaming server Icecast.
-Optimized for raspberrypi3-debian.
+This docker image runs the streaming application [Icecast](http://icecast.org/) using Debian.
+A [Resin.os Raspbian image](https://hub.docker.com/r/resin/rpi-raspbian/) is used as a base image for compatibility with IoT devices, but it works well anywhere, it's just a dockerfile.
 To use with MPD.

-This is an image for the streaming application [Icecast](http://icecast.org/) using Debian with an ARMv7 architecture (to run inside a Raspberry-Pi ARMv7) as the operating system.

 # How to use